[R.O. 1952 §2.27; CC 1988 §2-21]

 If the Mayor be temporarily absent from the City or becomes temporarily disabled from any cause, his/her duties shall be performed during such absence or disability by the Chairman Pro Tem.
 In the absence of both the Mayor and Chairman Pro Tem, the other members of the City Council shall elect one (1) of their number to perform the duties of Mayor.

-All members of the City Council elected or appointed and duly qualified shall be paid four hundred fifty dollars ($450.00) per year as compensation for their services, payable in equal quarterly installments effective November 1, 2008.
-Effective November 1, 2009, the City Council compensation shall increase from four hundred fifty dollars ($450.00) to six hundred dollars ($600.00).
+All members of the City Council elected or appointed and duly qualified shall be paid eight hundred dollars ($800.00) per year as compensation for their services, payable in equal quarterly installments.
+No person currently serving as a City Council member shall receive an increase in pay during their current term as a City Council member.

 [R.O.
 1952 §2.34; CC 1988 §2-32]